matt-paul/trigger-remedy/README.md

 `kubectl cluster-info`

 **Docker**
-`docker build -t trigger-remedy-app .`
+Build the image, with an appropriate tag on the end `docker build -t trigger-remedy-app:1.0 .`

-`docker run -p 3030:3001 -i --rm --name my-golang-app-run trigger-remedy-app`
+Run the image, which will be found at localhost:3030 `docker run -p 3030:3001 -i --rm --name my-golang-app-run trigger-remedy-app:1.0`

 `-i` Keep STDIN open even if not attached (--interactive) `-p` Publish a container's port(s) to the host (--publish list ) `--rm` Automatically remove the container when it exits `--name` Assign a name to the container

-Server will be running on localhost:3030
+**Kubernetes**

+`minikube start`

+View the dashboard
+`minikube dashboard`

+Set docker env to use local docker image(this needs to be set within each terminal) `eval $(minikube docker-env)`

+Run in minikube
+`kubectl run trigger-remedy-app --image=trigger-remedy-app:1.0`

+Create a kubernetes deployment
+`kubectl create deployment trigger-remedy-app --image=trigger-remedy-app:1.0`

+Check that it's running
+`kubectl get deployments`

+View the pods
+`kubectl get pods`

+View cluster events
+`kubectl get events`

+View kubectl configuration
+`kubectl config view`

+Expose the pod to the public internet as a Service `kubectl expose deployment trigger-remedy-app --type=LoadBalancer --port=3001`

+View in the browser bia minikube
+`minikube service trigger-remedy-app`